 For some reason, there’s a negative stigma around older players being drilled on the fundamentals of the game, and I’m here to put an end to that.

-Quite simply, you should never stop teaching and drilling basketball fundamentals, because your players can NEVER be too good at them!
+Quite simply, if you’re coaching basketball, you should never stop teaching and drilling basketball fundamentals, because your players can NEVER be too good at them!

 You can turn on a basketball game at any ‘higher’ level, including the NBA, NCAA, or high school, and you’ll see players that are not even close to mastering all of the fundamentals.